steltenpower/swipaLOD/README.md

 The answers can be used to generate visualisations.
 Train-of-Thought is an envisioned combination of much of the visual freedom of mindmapping with the standardized reasoning power of Linked Data:
 - With the flick of a finger a triple is drawn on the ‘visual reasoning canvas’; nodes, edge and text fields
 - Text fields get “Did you mean …?” options below, found in external databases to pick.
 - External nodes referred to in canvas, will when touched temporarily show their external relations, which can be selected to stay visible (a sort of Googling within the same interaction context).
-Touching multiple nodes shows routes between them, a feature seen before on DBpedia.
+Touching multiple nodes shows routes between them using [RelFinder](http://www.visualdataweb.org/relfinder.php).
-- A wikidata-like query-builder and result visualizer gives reasoning power, with almost no coding needed by the user still.
+- A query-builder and result visualizer as known from WikiData gives reasoning power, with almost no coding needed by the user still.
 - Created data will be shareable to other Linked Data users and projects.
-- It will be build to work in the web browser.
 - Speech recognition and multi-user capabilities might be added at some point.
+- Train-of-Thought will be built in the browser.

 # >> WARNING: below this line much is messy and outdated <<